luciotato/usdnear-stable/README.md

 ### Conversion Window

 Any USDNEAR token owner can convert their token into stNEAR.
 The amount of stNEAR the user receives is computed from the market price of NEAR so the conversion is always "1 USDNEAR" = "1 USD worth of stNEAR".
-The conversion window transfer the amount of stNEAR from the collateral pool to the user, and receives and burns USDNEAR.
+The conversion window transfers the amount of stNEAR from the collateral pool to the user, and receives and burns USDNEAR.
 Since USDNEAR is burned, the total Overcollateralization ratio remains the same.
 This conversion mechanism does not change any of the existing loans.
 The users with outstanding loans still need to repay their loans in order to free their collateral.

 The existence of a conversion fixed-rate window where "1 USDNEAR" = "1 USD worth of stNEAR", guarantees the stability of USDNEAR.
 The overcollateralization guarantees conversion availability, protecting USDNEAR holders form the collateral asset (stNEAR) price volatility.